mtharmen/voting-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## References
+https://auth0.com/blog/real-world-angular-series-part-1/ for basic skeleton of the Angular 4 frontend